 Continue on until you have worked all the stitches on your knitting needle.

-Move your right needle with all the new stitches on it to your left hand, put the empty knitting needle in your right hand and just start over.
+Move your right needle with all the new stitches on it to your left hand.

 Keep practicing until you feel comfortable with it.
 I promise it will get easier and more comfortable.